ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `--hdr <FILE>`
 <ul>
 Specifies the header of the guest image.
-Can be an IBM Secure Execution image created by genprotimg or an extracted IBM Secure Execution header.
-The header must start at a page boundary.
+Can be an IBM Secure Execution image created by 'pvimg/genprotimg' or an extracted IBM Secure Execution header.
 </ul>